 “You get the new engine for free but you can’t even be bothered to wait to put a new head gasket on it.
 That won’t work!” he said.

 My father stopped to have a look as I worked on Hewie, he was equally appalled at the sight of such shoddy mechanical work.

 “The new head gasket hasn’t arrived yet.
-When it does arrive I’ll put it in a safe place somewhere in the car.
+When it does arrive I’ll put it in a safe place, somewhere in the car.
 If this head gasket blows I’ve got one to replace it with.
 Hey, it’s a side-valve!
-How long does it take to replace a head gasket - less than an hour!”
+How long does it take to replace a head gasket?
+Less than an hour!”
 I told them.

 They didn’t agree.
 “Why not get the job done properly before you leave.” they told me.

-I blew the last spots of dust off the head with an old vacuum cleaner and slid the head down over the new gasket, then hand tightened all the bolts then tightened them all down in sequence to 45 psi using a tension wrench that I’d borrowed from my father.
+I blew the last spot of dust off the head with an old vacuum cleaner and slid the head down over the new gasket, then hand tightened all the bolts then tightened them all down in sequence to 45 psi using a tension wrench that I’d borrowed from my father.
 He’d picked it up for $5 at a trash and treasure sale.
-It appeared that the people who where selling it, had inherited it.
+It appeared that the people who were selling it had inherited it.
 They didn’t know what it was and were glad to see it go to a good home for $5.
 Whatever it was and wherever the good home was they didn’t really know or care.

 I found a new manifold gasket in a box of spare parts that came with Hewie when I bought him.
 I, gave it a light coat of grease, placed it on the bolts and carefully tightened up the manifold, careful not to break the small bolts that hold the manifold on.